Measles

 The CDC indicates the MMR vaccine is very effective in protecting people against measles, mumps and rubella, and preventing the complications caused by these diseases.
 People who received two doses of the MMR vaccine as children, according to the U.S. vaccination schedule, are usually considered protected for life and do not need a booster dose.

-If you're not sure of your vaccination status, talk with your healthcare provider.
+If you are unsure of your vaccination status, talk with your healthcare provider.

 Symptoms